Temper tantrums in children with cerebral palsy can often indicate a greater problem.

 Causes of Cerebral Palsy Temper Tantrums

 Roughly 25% of people with cerebral palsy have behavioral issues.
 Temper tantrums are completely normal in children with and without cerebral palsy.
-The cause of a temper tantrum may not even have anything to do with CP and instead, could be age-related.
+The cause of a temper tantrum may not even have anything to do with CP and instead, could be age-related and developmentally appropriate.

 Cerebral palsy is caused by damage to the developing brain and results in motor impairments.
-Therefore, it is not directly related to the emotional processing functions that cause temper tantrums.
+Therefore, it is not directly related to the emotional regulation difficulties that cause temper tantrums.

-However, the motor impairments that cerebral palsy does cause can cause children to feel frustrated and start temper tantrums.
+However, the motor impairments that cerebral palsy does cause can cause children to feel frustrated and lead to temper tantrums.

 For example, oral motor impairments can make it difficult for children with CP to talk, or spasticity in the leg can make it challenging for children to run quickly during play.
 Similarly, associated conditions of cerebral palsy such as chronic pain, poor quality sleep, and learning disabilities may contribute to temper tantrums.